johnyob/dromedary/README.md

-# dromedary
-Dromedary is an experimental subset of OCaml, using constraint-based type inference!
+# 🐪 Dromedary - An experimental subset of OCaml, using constraint-based type inference!